 a.
 Wanton or willful neglect in the performance of assigned duties or in the care, use or custody of any City property.
-Abuse or deliberate destruction in any manner of City property, tools, equipment, or the property of employees.
+Abuse or deliberate destruction in any manner

-- b.
-Punching another employee's time card, altering another employee's time card, or unauthorized altering of his/her own time card. - c.
+- of City property, tools, equipment, or the property of employees. - b.
+Punching another employee's time card, altering another employee's time card, or unauthorized altering of his/her_the employee's own time card. - c.
 Falsifying testimony when accidents are being investigated; falsifying or assisting in falsifying personnel status or other records, including production of work performance reports; giving false information or withholding pertinent information asked for on your application for employment, except as modified under the application section. - d.
 Making false claims or misrepresentations in an attempt to obtain sickness or accident benefits, worker's compensation, or unemployment compensation payments. - e.
 Sale of tickets for pools or bookmaking, or gambling of a similar serious nature. - f.
 Stealing or similar conduct, including destroying, damaging or concealment of any property of the City or of other employees. - g.
 The use of narcotics or the sale of narcotics, - h.
-Fighting or attempting injury to another employee. - Carrying or possession of firearms, explosives or weapons on City property at any time, except for those authorized by the City to carry weapons. - Knowingly harboring a communicable disease such as TB, which may endanger other employees. - k.
-Conviction of a felony reasonably related to job duties. - Misuse or removal of information such as blueprints, lists, City records or confidential information of any nature, or revealing such information without prior written authorization from the City.
+Fighting or attempting injury to another employee. - Carrying or possession of firearms, explosives or weapons on City property at any time, except for those authorized by the City to carry weapons. - j.
+Knowingly harboring a communicable disease such as TB, which may endanger other employees. - k.
+Conviction of a felony reasonably related to job duties.